 Size up your adversary

 One of Gi-hun’s biggest failures is his inability to stop, think and plan ahead.
-He always acts on instinct and emotion, but as he learns throughout the show, knowing what you’re up against can be a huge advantage.
+He always acts on instinct and emotion, but as he learns throughout season one, knowing what you’re up against can be a huge advantage.

 Start by gathering up all your bills and balances and examining them as a group.
 That includes all your credit cards, student loans, car loans, mortgages and any other sources of debt.

 It helps to create a spreadsheet with a column for each debt’s outstanding balance, interest rate and monthly minimum payment.
 The final list may look imposing, but the breakdown will help you decide which debts to tackle first.

 Choose your strategy

 Just like there’s more than one way to cut out an umbrella-shaped cookie, there’s more than one way to approach debt.

 The “avalanche” method will save you the most money, but some people find it more difficult.
 Attack your highest-interest debt first, even if it has the biggest balance, while making minimum payments on all your other bills.